- What is a photovoltaic (PV) system?

 PV systems can be easily integrated with a utility's electrical grid providing clean, renewable electricity for homeowners, while still ensuring continuous power supply from your regular utility.

 It's generally too expensive to create a PV system to power everything in a house.
 However, if used wisely, PV systems can significantly reduce your utility bill.
-Any energy produced for "free" by the sun and your PV system is energy that you don't have to purchase from your utility.
-This translates into direct savings on your monthly utility bill.
+Any energy produced for "free" by the sun and your PV system is energy that you do not have to purchase from your utility.
+This translate into direct savings on your monthly utility bill.

-In addition to the direct savings, the PV arrays also act as a sunshade for your roof, reflecting heat from the sun that would otherwise be absorbed by your house.
-A shaded roof area can reduce the air temperature of your house, reducing the energy required by your air-conditioner to keep a comfortable temperature in your home.
+In addition to the direct savings, the PV arrays also act as sunshade for your roof, reflecting heat from the sun that would otherwise be absorbed by your house.
+A shaded roof area can reduce the air temperature of your house, reducing the energy required by your air conditioner to keep a comfortable temperature in your home.

-Another important consideration in installing PV systems is environmental responsibility.
-By using a renewable power source, you're helping reduce the impact of energy use on the environment for generations to come.
+By using a renewable power source, you are helping reduce the impact of energy use on the environment for generations to come.

 If you use a grid-connected system with battery banks, then you can be assured of a continuous power supply in case of a power outage.